Tasks Typical of a Supervisor

 A supervisor must perform at least three of the following tasks to be considered a supervisor under the HEERA:

-- Independently selects subordinates OR participates in the interview process and recommends who should be hired to a higher level manager, who customarily gives substantial weight to the recommendation.
+- Independently selects subordinates OR participates in the interview process and recommends who should be hired to a higher-level manager, who customarily gives substantial weight to the recommendation.

-- Independently determines the performance ratings and independently communicates them to a subordinate OR the supervisor; initially decides the ratings to be given a subordinate; submits them for review to a higher-level manager who customarily approves the recommended evaluation; and formally communicates the performance evaluation to the subordinate.
+- Independently determines the performance ratings and independently communicates them to a subordinate OR the supervisor; initially decides the ratings to be given to a subordinate; submits them for review to a higher-level manager who customarily approves the recommended evaluation; and formally communicates the performance evaluation to the subordinate.

 - Exercises independent judgment in determining what work is to be done and who will do it OR is given work by a higher-level administrator and then exercises independent judgment to determine the distribution of the work to subordinates.